MediaComem/biosentiers-server/README.md

 * `PROTOCOL` - The protocol to run the Node.js HTTP server on.
 Defaults to `http`.
 * `HOST` - The host to run the Node.js HTTP server on.
 Defaults to `localhost`.
 * `PORT` - The port to run the Node.js HTTP server on.
 Defaults to `3000`.
+* `SECRET`- The secret key used to sign authentication tokens (should be at least 100 characters long).
+* `BCRYPT_COST` - Key expansion iteraction count of the [bcrypt algorithm](https://en.wikipedia.org/wiki/Bcrypt)
+                  (this is actually a power of 2 of the number of iterations).
+Defaults to `10`.
 * `LOG_LEVEL` - The minimum severity of messages to logged.
                 Available levels are `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, `FATAL`.
                 If the level is set to `WARN`, for example, only `WARN`, `ERROR` and `FATAL` messages will be logged.